edgarssilva/minecraft-music-discs/README.md

 	java -jar server.jar -nogui
 	pause
 ```
-In this case we used **server.jar** you need to rename it to whatever you renamed the file before.
+In this case we used **server.jar**, you will need to rename it to whatever you renamed the file before.

 Now just run the file.